Iconic Irish Flute Playing Styles

 Neansaí playing provides a wealth of inspiration for budding flute players everywhere.

-How to Play Like Neansaí
+How to Play the Irish Flute Like Neansaí

 Neansaí’s playing style is rhythmic, but never feels rushed.
 She makes great use of articulation and ornamentation, and has great breath control.
 Similarly to Peig, she alternates between short and long phrases to shape the tune.
 Occasionally she adds in a particularly long phrase to add an element of tension.